-Sequential Mode

-Upon receiving a trigger signal, the instrument will sweep sequentially from the first point to the last point;
+- Sequential Mode: Upon receiving a trigger signal, the instrument will sweep sequentially from the first to the last point. - Single-Step Mode: Upon receiving a trigger signal, only one point can be tested at a time.

-Single-Step Mode

-Upon receiving a trigger signal, only one point can be tested at a time.

-Note: The effect of the list mode is mainly reflected in the single trigger mode.
-If it is the continuous trigger mode, the test process of the two modes will be visually different.
+Note: The effect of the list mode is mainly reflected in the single-step mode.
+When in sequential mode, the test process of the two modes will be visually different.